baharev/sdopt-tearing/docs/index.rst

 5. A hierarchical tearing heuristic exploiting the natural block structure
 --------------------------------------------------------------------------

-Technical systems can be partitioned into blocks along the equipment boundaries in a fairly natural way.
+Technical systems can be partitioned into blocks along the device boundaries in a fairly natural way.
 We call this partitioning the *natural block structure*. **The implemented tearing heuristic first orders the blocks, then the equations within each block.** This is how the :ref:`first picture